 The exact mechanism behind difference in how viruses respond to blood types is not well-understood, but may involve how antigens and antibodies inhibit or promote a virus binding to the surface of a cell, Moriarity said.

 In short, ample scientific evidence exists for the hypothesis that COVID-19 — or other infections — could affect people differently depending on their blood type.
-However, such a conclusion cannot be made confidently on the basis of a single study that has yet to be peer reviewed or published in a journal.
+However, such a conclusion cannot be made confidently on the basis of the limited research that has been done so far.
 As such, we rank this claim about blood types as “Unproven.”